felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 .. rubric:: Description

-Hill climbing (HC) is a score-based algorithm which starts with a DAG with no edges and adds, deletes or reverses edges in a greedy manner until an optimum is reached (Russell and Norvig 2002; Scutari, Vitolo, and Tucker 2019b).
+Hill climbing (HC) is a score-based algorithm which starts with a DAG with no edges and adds, deletes or reverses edges in a greedy manner until an optimum is reached.

 .. rubric:: Example